 ESL Korea vs Japan: The Takeaway

-I think both places have their benefits, but as far as I can tell, it seems like the ESL industry in Japan is basically dead, and while Korea is heading that way, it still has a few years before it’ll be in dire straights.
-There are still plenty of great university jobs in Korea, and if you can get one, it may be worth a move from Japan.
+I think both places have their benefits.
+But, as far as I can tell, it seems like the ESL industry in Japan is basically dead, and while Korea is heading that way, it still has a few years before it’ll be in dire straights.
+There are still plenty of great university jobs in Korea.
+If you can get one, it may be worth a move from Japan.

 If I had a second life to live and was just getting started with the ESL teaching gig, I’d head somewhere like Vietnam that has plenty of good years ahead.